kakaemma/MyDairy/README.md

 cd MyDiary
 ```
 ### Create a virtualenv, and activate it:
-I am assuming yo are using a windows machine
+I am assuming you are using a windows machine

 ```
 virtualenv env